Buyer’s Remorse Explained: What It Is and Tips for Avoiding It

 Outcome Regret

-As its name suggests, outcome regret refers to buyer’s remorse you experience when the outcome of your purchase doesn’t meet your original expectations.
+As its name suggests, outcome regret refers to the remorse you experience when the outcome of your purchase doesn’t meet your original expectations.
 This might happen because you realize something else would have been a better purchase to suit your needs or because the thing you bought doesn’t meet your expectations — or both (as in the suitcase example above).

 Process Regret